prewired/prewired.github.io/summerhack2019/summerhack2019-pollinator-challenge.md

 ---
 layout: single
-title: "Summer Hack 2019: Edinburgh Pollinator Pledge Challenge"
+title: "Summer Hack 2019 Challenges"
-permalink: "/summerhack2019/pollinator.html"
+permalink: "/summerhack2019/challenges.html"
 ---
 {% include base_path %}

+## Edinburgh Pollinator Pledge Challenge

 The aim of the Edinburgh Pollinator Pledge is to create a network of people and habitats that are supporting pollinators across the city.
 What would be the most fun, provocative or interesting way to do either of the following?